awesomerank/awesomerank.github.io/lists/JustServerless/awesome-serverless.md

 - [How to build Alexa skills with Kotlin](https://www.twilio.com/blog/2017/08/how-i-built-a-bin-colour-reminder-alexa-skill-using-aws-lambda-and-kotlin.html) - Tutorial which shows how one can build an Alexa skill with Kotlin on AWS Lambda.
 - [10 advantages of serverless architectures](https://da-14.com/blog/ten-advantages-serverless-architecture-app-development) - Post which outlines the advantages and disadvantages of serverless computing.
 - [A zero-maintenance donations platform with Serverless and AWS](https://serverless.com/blog/scaling-the-resistance-zero-maintenance-donations-platform/) - How [movementvote.org](http://movementvote.org) built a serverless donations platform.
+- [How to use the SSM parameter store to work with sensitive data](https://hackernoon.com/you-should-use-ssm-parameter-store-over-lambda-env-variables-5197fc6ea45b) - Post which shows how to use the SSM patameter store to share and work with sensitive data.
+- [30 questions to ask a serverless fanboy](http://www.iheavy.com/2017/03/13/30-questions-to-ask-a-serverless-fanboy/) - 30 "controversial" questions about serverless computing.
+- [CloudWatch logs and centralized logging with AWS Lambda](https://serverless.com/blog/serverless-ops-logs/) - How to use CloudWatch logs and do centralized logging with AWS Lambda and the Serverless Framework.
+- [Centralized logging for AWS Lambda](https://hackernoon.com/centralised-logging-for-aws-lambda-b765b7ca9152) - How to do centralized logging for AWS Lambda.
+- [Serverless is cheaper, not simpler](https://medium.com/@dzimine/serverless-is-cheaper-not-simpler-a10c4fc30e49) - Post about the complexities of serverless architectures.
+- [Creating serverless Slack commands in minutes](https://medium.com/@tjholowaychuk/creating-serverless-slack-commands-in-minutes-with-up-f04ce0cfd52c) - Tutorial which show how one can build serverless Slack commands with Go and the Up Framework.
+- [Correlation IDs for different Lambda event sources](http://theburningmonk.com/2017/09/capture-and-forward-correlation-ids-through-different-lambda-event-sources/) - How to capture and forward correlation IDs through different Lambda event sources.
+- [Server-less vs. Kubernetes](https://karlstoney.com/2017/04/27/serverless-vs-kubernetes/) - Post about the differences between server-less and container-based architectures.
+- [Bitnami, Stackpoint.io partner to deliver turn-key, managed multi-cloud serverless](https://blog.stackpoint.io/bitnami-stackpoint-io-partner-to-deliver-turn-key-managed-multi-cloud-serverless-a7240f7d560b) - How the partnership between Bitnami and Stackpoint.io makes it easier to setup and operate an own FaaS architecture.
+- [Serverless architectures from an MSP’s point of view](http://mspmentor.net/cloud-services/serverless-architectures-msp-s-point-view) - High level view on serverless computing and serverless architectures.
+- [How to setup a custom domain name for AWS Lambda & API Gateway](https://serverless.com/blog/serverless-api-gateway-domain/) - Tutorial on how to set up a custom domain name for AWS Lambda & API Gateway with the Serverless Framework.
+- [Why is serverless extensibility better than webhooks?](https://auth0.com/blog/why-is-serverless-extensibility-better-than-webhooks/) - Post which compares webhooks and serverless architectures.
+- [Writing an event-driven serverless application](https://serverless.com/blog/event-driven-serverless-app-local-dev-exp/) - How to write an event-driven serverless application with full local development experience.
+- [Serverless v1.22.0](https://serverless.com/blog/serverless-v1.22.0/) - Announcement blog post for Serverless Framework v1.22.0.

 ## Screencasts